discorgento/module-queue/README.md

 > 💡 **Tip:** any async process can benefit from this approach, your creativity is the limit.

-## Managing the queue
+## Managing the queue 🆕
-You can check for pending, executed, or failed jobs at our brand new Queue Management grid.
+You can check for pending, processing, executed, or failed jobs at our brand new Queue Management grid.

-It can be accessed through the "System->(Tools) Queue Management" menu (near to the native cache/index management entries):
+This feature can be accessed through the "System->(Tools) Queue Management" menu (near to the native cache/index management entries):
 ![Admin Grid Preview](docs/admin-grid.png)

+At this screen you can:
+ - take a look on what is on queue right now;
+ - check for recently executed jobs outputs;
+ - besides the [autoretry feature](@todo), you can also manually requeue a job through the "Retry" mass action;
+ - besides the [autocleanup feature](@todo), you can also manually remove/cancel a job through the "Delete" mass action;

+> 💡 **Tip:** for more info/extra features check our [official wiki](https://github.com/discorgento/module-queue/wiki).

-## Footer notes 🗒
+## Notes 🗒
  - Magento can do this natively through [Message Queues](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/message-queues/message-queues.html), but those are ridiculously verbose to use;
  - issues and PRs are welcome in this repo;
- - we want **YOU** for [our community](https://discord.io/Discorgento);
+ - we want **YOU** for [our community](https://discord.io/Discorgento)!